 Books in this series

-The Courtship Correspondence of Nathanial Dawson and Elodie Todd, Sister of Mary Todd Lincoln
+The Courtship Correspondence of Nathaniel Dawson and Elodie Todd, Sister of Mary Todd Lincoln

 Edited by Stephen Berry and Angela Esco Elder

 Series Advisory Board